 Altes Museum: For those that love Greek history and Roman art, this museum has all those beautiful statues that you might envision from those cultures.

-Tip: While on Museu Island, stop to marvel at the beauty of the Berlin Cathedral.
+Tip: While on Museum Island, stop to marvel at the beauty of the Berlin Cathedral.
 Go inside for impressive views if you have the time.

 Now it is well into the evening so it’s time to grab some dinner.
 One of the things that I came to love about Berlin is that it is such a melting pot of cultures and immigrants as well as locals.
 That means that you can find whatever your heart desires for food.
 Looking for fantastic middle eastern cuisine?
 It’s here.
 Hungry for some Asian?
 Me, too!
 Just want a classic German meal?
 No problem!

-Another Berlin top things to do that many tourists like is to eat at is the Alexander Platz Tower.
+Another Berlin top things to do that many tourists like is to eat at is the Alexander Platz Tower, which is just one of the many places in Berlin with fantastic views.
 Depending on what season you are here in Berlin or how fast you were with the rest of your day, you MIGHT be able to even catch the sunset up in the tower, which many people claim is just magical as you dine on your 3 course meal.
 Personally, as a budget traveler, we opted out of this expensive experience, but others rave about it.

 Berlin is known for its nightlife, like the Berghain, which is an abandoned power plant turned techno and argued as one of the most popular clubs in the world.
 Or “Buttons” which is now THE place to go to in the LBGQT community…just to name a few.